pinshuai/pyflotran-bitbucket/documentation/pdata.rst

 pdata class
 -----------

-The :class:`.pdata` is the main class that has
+The :class:`.pdata` is the main class that does the reading, writing, manipulation and execution of the PFLOTRAN input files.

 .. autoclass:: pdata.pdata